 On the other hand, if you don’t have the technical skills or the time to set up your push notifications from scratch, you can get help.
 Most app builders include push notification functionality as standard, while development agencies can easily build it on your behalf.

 If used correctly, push notifications can deliver value to customers and revenue to your business.
 Which is a pretty good excuse to start using them.
 If you haven’t built your mobile app yet, you can use our no-code app builder.
 It’s easy, fast and cost-effective and you don’t need any coding skills.

 If that wasn’t enough, here are some quickfire push notification Q&As:

 Battery saving mode is on – this stops almost all app publishers from sending notifications.

 User has disabled them at OS level – this can be a permanent block or “do not disturb” is turned on.

 Device issues – certain devices have a bug where they only display notifications if an app is opened.

-4. How to boost push notifications delivery on Android?
+How can you boost push notifications delivery on Android?